Tips for Leafleting

 Some schools allow leafleting by outsiders, while others do not.
 Public universities are supposed to allow it according to federal court decisions, but some do not follow such rules and others try to limit leafleting by requiring that you register and limiting where you can stand.

-If it comes down to it, many schools within cities provide a flow of students on public sidewalks where they can easily be handed a leaflet!
+Many schools within cities provide a flow of students on public sidewalks where they can easily be handed a leaflet!

 More info on the legal issues surrounding leafleting and what to do if you are stopped can be found on the page Legal Questions About Leafleting.